lixiang3776/SCHAIN/README.md

 This is an implementation of SCHAIN in the WWW'17 paper:

-"Semi-supervised clustering in Attributed Heterogeneous Information Networks"
+"Semi-supervised Clustering in Attributed Heterogeneous Information Networks"

 by Xiang Li, Yao Wu, Martin Ester, Ben Kao, Xin Wang, Yudian Zheng.